go101/immutable-value-proposal/README-v5.md

 A value of type `T.fixed` may be modifiable, it is just that the values referenced (either directly or indirectly) by the `T.fixed` value can't be modified.

-Below, for description convenience, the proposal will call
+Below, the proposal will call
 * `T` values declared with `var` as `var.mutable` values.
 * `T` values declared with `final` as `final.mutable` values.
 * `T.fixed` values declared with `var` as `var.fixed` values.